At glance, corporate-owned mobile devices appear to be easier to manage than employee-owned devices, as the boundaries...

 Consider mobile device cost

 Organizations with BYOD have some flexibility when choosing what they will pay for, but corporate-owned and personally-enabled (COPE) plans are more strict.
-COPE programs should cover the cost of both the data plan and the device.
+COPE programs should cover the cost both the data and the device.
 Data plans typically run between $50 to $75 per user, per month, but these costs decrease once the organization pays off the cost of the device.

 There are other cost factors to consider, as well.
 Organizations should account for enterprise mobility management (EMM) platforms, the cost of which can vary depending on the vendor and whether they are on-premises or cloud-based.
 Cloud-based EMM is typically less expensive, but it has less room for customization.